Proofreading and Editing Checklist for Monitoring Content’s Integrity

-One of the basic proofreading checklist items is to ensure that spelling for names and terms is consistent throughout the content.
+One of the basic proofreading tips is to ensure that spelling for names and terms is consistent throughout the content.
 Verify if any name or odd spellings are correct.

 Check the Formatting

 Consult the style guide regarding spelling numbers out.
 Numbers from 1 to 9 are usually spelled whereas numbers from 10 and above are kept as numerals.
 If a sentence is being started with a number above 10, it is spelled out.
 Check the guide for time, date, equation and other formatting types.
 Check if the paragraphs are indented correctly.